 Try adding a small handful of pepitas (pumpkin seeds) or sunflower seeds to the mash for extra nutrition and crunchiness.

 If needed, add a dollop of hummus, it pairs well and will act as a binder.

-Not in the mood for bread?
+Looking to keep the carbs to a minimum?
 Try layering on romaine, bibb lettuce, collard or chard leaves.
 Alternately, make bell pepper scoops by slicing them wide and/or scoop up with your favorite crackers.

 Nutritional values are estimates only.
 See our full nutrition disclosure here.

 Updated: Chickpea Avocado Salad was originally published in January 2015.
 It has been retested and updated with new photos and helpful tips in June 2020.